Tony Popovic: Western Sydney Wanderers

 On 17 May 2012, Popovic was announced as inaugural manager of A-League club Western Sydney Wanderers.
 He joined the club on a four seasons deal after requesting to be released from the final year of his contracted role as assistant manager of Crystal Palace.
 In Wanderers' first season, Popovic was named A-League Coach of the Year after finishing first in the league.
 In the 2013–14 season Popovic led Wanderers to the 2014 AFC Champions League Final in the club's first attempt in the competition.
 They defeated Al-Hilal in the final, becoming the first Australian team to win the tournament.
 As a result of this achievement, Popovic was named as the 2014 AFC Coach of the Year.
 With poor recruiting, the loss of assistant coach Ante Milicic, and a gruelling schedule of matches, the 2014–15 season saw Popovic's team finish ninth in the league and eliminated from the group stage of the 2015 AFC Champions League.
 Despite an unfavorable season Popovic signed a new three-season deal with Western Sydney Wanderers, which would keep him at the club helm until 2018.

 Karabükspor

 On 1 October 2017, Popovic made a shock announcement that he had resigned from Western Sydney Wanderers to coach Turkish Süper Lig club Karabükspor.
 It came less than a week out from the start of the 2017–18 A-League season.
 After nine games, on 15 December 2017, he was sacked by the club and was owed AUD$1.4M compensation.
-The club's entire boardroom quit during his time at the club and after he left, the club went into financial administration and continue to be relegated every season.
+The club's entire boardroom quit during his time at the club and after he left, the club went into financial administration, began a relegation freefall and were ultimately dissolved in late 2022.